 Course Design

 Course design/redesign is an ongoing and iterative process.
-In this section, we explore ‘backward design.’
+In this section, we explore ‘backward design’.
 Backward design is an educational framework that starts with identifying desired learning outcomes before planning instructional methods and assessments.

-learning—not the other way around.
+First, clarify what students should meaningfully know or be able to do by the end of the course.
+Content serves the learning—not the other way around.
 This means designing learning outcomes.
 The previous section outlines learning outcomes: what they are, why they matter, and how to write them.

 - What should students still understand months or years later?